An earlier version of this piece was previously published under a different title.

 Nothing.
 They can just eat their hot cakes for breakfast and go back to bed.
 That is because they will already have switched to daylight saving time on March 10th, 2019, three weeks earlier.

 What should residents in Hawaii and Arizona do on March 31st?

 Go surfing and look after their cattle.
 They don’t have to turn clocks like the rest of us, because they chose not to take part in this whole mess.
 The only exception is Navajo Nation, located in Arizona.

 What do Europeans do on March 31st?

 We should just sleep.
 The fact of the matter is that our cell phones and computers will change to daylight saving time automatically (unless you have a 20-year-old PC with Windows 3.1).
-It’s only that ugly Ikea kitchen clock which has to be set accordingly.
+It’s only that ugly and dusty Ikea kitchen clock which has to be set accordingly.
 But that can wait until later on Sunday morning.
 Take our word for it.

 What do Latin Americans, Asians, Africans and Australians do?

 The Australians have a complicated scheme in some provinces.
 We won’t even get into it.
 Asian countries don’t take part, since they are smart.
 The same applies to African countries.
 In Latin America, many countries do not have daylight saving time either.
 In countries like Brazil or Mexico, some states or provinces do, while others do not, meaning they have their own mess.

 When does the damned daylight saving time start in Europe, and when does it finally end?

 It starts tonight, on March 31st, 2019 at 2:00 a.m. and ends on Sunday, October 27th, 2019.